Women’s History Month Teaching Resources

 The first step in teaching your kids about Women’s History Month is to gather your own resources.
 There is a lot of history you could cover, but fortunately, there are also a variety of organizations that offer overviews and targeted details.

 One resource, Womenshistory.org, provides historical information, biographies, and online galleries to supplement learning.
-Their resources page also includes a Toolkit for helping you kick off Women’s History Month with learning activities for each day of the month.
+Their resources page also includes a toolkit for helping you kick off Women’s History Month with daily learning activities.

-And when it comes to teaching a subject, the best resource is almost always teachers.
-The government’s Women’s History page features a long list of resources for teachers.
+The US government’s Women’s History page also features a long list of resources for teachers.

 Additional Resources

-As Women’s History Month and International Women’s Day are observed annually, the stock of teaching resources continues to grow.
-While women impact modern history daily, we can all take the month of March to step back and learn a little (or a little more) about the history that has brought us to this place.
+While women impact modern history daily, we reserve the month of March to step back and learn a little (or a little more) about the history that has brought us to this place.
+These additional resources offer unique insight and teaching opportunities about the create women storytellers who have (and continue) to shape culture.

 Read.
 Write.
 Think.